-There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year of the Company to whichthe financial statements relate and the date of the report other than those disclosed inthe financial statements.
+There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year of the Company to whichthe financial statements relate and the date of the report.

 b) India operations:

-The Company recorded Rs.
-232.66 Mn in Employee stock options outstanding a reservebeing amortisation of compensation cost of RSUs granted to theemployees of the Group.
+The Company recorded ' 991.75 million in Employee stock named as Share optionsoutstanding a reserve being amortisation of compensation cost of RSUs granted to theemployees of the Group.